openlookeng/hetu-core/hetu-docs/en/develop/externalfunction-registration-pushdown.md

 Introduction
 ------------
-The connector can register `external function` to openLooKeng.
+The connector can register `external function` into openLooKeng.
 In Jdbc connector, openLookeng can push them down to data source which support to execute those functions.

 Function Registration in Connector
 ----------------------------------
-The connector can register `external function` to openLooKeng.
+The connector can register `external function` into openLooKeng.

-The user can find the example code about how to register `external function` through connector in the `presto-mysql/src/main/java/io.prestosql/plugin/mysql/optimization/function`.
+The user can find the example code about how to register `external function` through connector in `presto-mysql/src/main/java/io.prestosql/plugin/mysql/`.
+It is an example implement in mysql connector.
-There are two steps to register external functions through connector.
+There are two steps to register external functions through a connector.
 1. Developer need to extend the interface 'ExternalFunctionHub' and implement the related method:
 ```JAVA
 public interface ExternalFunctionHub